gabrielmcg/synergy-netlify/config-core/ansible-config.md

 -   `group_vars/all/vault.sample`, a sample vault file.
 -   `group_vars/all/backups.sample`, a sample backup configuration file.

-The file `group_vars/win_worker.yml` supports advanced configuration of Windows remote management and in general should not require modification.

 You should work from the `root` account for the configuration steps and also later on when you run the playbooks.